mscheltienne/nmod-wiki/doc/tms/magstim-super-rapid-plus.rst

         .. important::

-            Each cycle ends with a wait period during which the coil will cool down.
+            Each cycle ends with a wait period during which the :term:`coil` cools down.
             The wait time is automatically calculated based on the settings set.

         .. tip::